London filing guidance self-assessment

 Much of this is collected from employees via PAYE.

-However, many individuals will need to submit Self Assessment tax returns if they have more complex sources of income.
+However, many individuals will need to submit a self assessment tax return if they have more complex sources of income that fall outside standard PAYE reporting.

 Why do I need to submit a Self Assessment tax return?